 Inca Trail vs Salkantay Trek to Machu Picchu: A Complete Guide

-If you have decided to go trekking to Machu Picchu, then you are undoubtedly having difficulty picking between the Inca Trail vs Salkantay Trek.
-My name is Juan Coronel, and I work as a tour guide in my home country of Peru.
-This article will provide a concise comparison of Peru's most popular trekking tours to help you choose the most aligned with your interests.
+If you've decided to go trekking to Machu Picchu, you're undoubtedly having difficulty choosing between the Inca Trail vs Salkantay Trek.
+My name is Juan Coronel, and I'm a tour guide in my home country of Peru.
+In this guide, I'll provide a clear comparison of Peru's most popular trekking tours so you can choose the one that best suits your interests.
+Ready to explore?
+Let's dive into the options.

 Overview